Mount Lester: Description

 The peak is situated in the remote Wind River Range, which is a subset of the Rocky Mountains.
-It is set four miles west of the Continental Divide. within the Bridger Wilderness, on land managed by Bridger-Teton National Forest.
+It is set four miles west of the Continental Divide, within the Bridger Wilderness, on land managed by Bridger-Teton National Forest.
 The nearest town is Pinedale, 21 miles to the southwest.
 Lester ranks as the 115th-highest peak in Wyoming, and topographic relief is significant as the west aspect rises 2,000 ft in one-half mile.
-The mountain's name, which has been officially adopted by the United States Board on Geographic Names, was in use in 1914 when published in an USGS bulletin.
+The mountain's toponym, which has been officially adopted by the United States Board on Geographic Names, was in use in 1914 when published in an USGS bulletin.

 Climate

 According to the Köppen climate classification system, Mount Lester is located in an alpine subarctic climate zone with long, cold, snowy winters, and cool to warm summers.
 Due to its altitude, it receives precipitation all year, as snow in winter, and as thunderstorms in summer.
 Precipitation runoff from the mountain drains into tributaries of the Green River.